Indians are in: Tough defense helps PNG secure playoff spot - Port Arthur News

 — By Pat Murray, Special to The News

-PICTURE PERFECT: Titans cap off first unbeaten regular season in school history

-The Memorial Titans capped off their first undefeated regular season in the school’s 19-year history with a 46-28 win over... read more
+A win on Friday against Friendswood in Memorial Stadium gives the Titans the first undefeated regular season in the school’s... read more